hraban/YABFD/README.txt

   "fail-fast" style, meaning that if an unexpected error occurs it just crashes.

+== Bugs ==

+  Don't forget to check BUGS.txt for the bugs that you should know about.

 If something is unclear or if something goes wrong, do not hesitate to contact me.